Chapter 8 Documentation

 3. Use a new line to separate list items that are dictionaries where appropriate

-For this case, we shall use the yml files to create documentation for our data.
-There is hardly any information on a rule-based methodology to create a yml file.
-However, for documentation and testing purposes, we already have a template to start us off with.
+For this case, we shall use the YAML files to create documentation for our data.
+We already have a template to start us off with.
 This is the schema.yml file inside the models/example directory.

 version: 2